 In contrast to the potential harm from mercury, the great majority of scientific evidence suggests that eating fish does much more for your health than against it.
 Seafood consumption has net health benefits in cardiovascular, neurologic, immune, behavioral and mental health outcomes.
 Moreover, seafood carries a protective factor against mercury toxicity.

+Who Could be at Risk from Mercury?
 Because mercury can affect the developing nervous system, pregnant and nursing mothers exposed to large amounts of mercury could jeopardize the brain development of the fetus and infant.
 Most other adults are at very low risk from mercury.
 Detrimental effects of mercury have been observed in accidental poisonings in Japan and Iraq, but there is no clinical evidence that women who consume fish, even large amounts of fish, as women in Japan and Iceland do, harm their infants.
 In fact, the opposite seems to be the case.
 A large study in the United Kingdom reported that children whose mothers had the greatest fish consumption—more than the US Food and Drug Administration (FDA) recommends—had higher neurodevelopmental scores than children whose mothers consumed less fish or none17.
 Children whose mothers avoided fish had suboptimal scores.
 Other studies suggest that children whose mothers have high fish intakes during their pregnancy are less likely to develop eczema and asthma18, 19.
 Thus, several lines of evidence suggest that avoiding fish consumption during pregnancy may be detrimental to the child’s health and development.

 Worries about the effects on childhood development of mothers’ eating mercury-contaminated seafood have come mainly from studies of mothers and children in the Faroe Islands.
 There, women eat fish and pilot whale during pregnancy.
 Researchers reported that prenatal mercury exposure was significantly linked to deficits in various neurodevelopmental tests when the children were 14 years of age20.
 In contrast, a different study of mothers and children in the Seychelles Islands, where fish consumption is 10 times greater than in the U.S., researchers found no evidence of adverse effects of maternal fish and mercury intake on child development through 11 years of follow-up21, 22.
 Why are the findings in these two large studies different?